Adityaagulatii/Hypothesis_SoccerMatch/README.md

 H₀: The mean number of goals scored in women's international soccer matches is the same as in men's.

 Hₐ: The mean number of goals scored in women's international soccer matches is greater than in men's.

+# Conclusion
+The p-value is greater than 0.01, the alternative hypothesis—that the mean number of goals scored in women's international soccer matches exceeds that in men's—must be rejected